What is Agile IoT looking for?

 How can I apply?

 Prepare a proposal, incl.
 Product Plan explaining the technical context, the business value and the project planning.
 Submit your proposal before the call deadline on the F6S platform, where the applications will be managed.
 If you are having issues with creating your profile or managing your application on F6S, please contact the F6S helpdesk on support@f6S.com.

 How do I have to plan the Commercial Development & Acceleration?

 Your product plan has to follow the Guide for Applicants.
 It is crucial that you are defining a clear schedule and the results that will be elaborated.
-Please make sure that the Agile IoT team will be able to test and validate your deliverables, if the proposed functionalities/features of your project/product are satisfactory implemented.
-This planning, the commercial product and the commercial results as well as the list of deliverables and a documentation of the developed results will be the main references for reviews and deciding on granting the awards.
+Please make sure that the Agile IoT team will be able to test and validate your deliverables, if the proposed functionalities/features of your project/product are satisfactorily implemented.
+This planning, the commercial product, and the commercial results, as well as the list of deliverables and a documentation of the developed results, will be the main references for reviews and deciding on granting the awards.

 When do I start?

-After the evaluation and selection has ended (scheduled for November 2017) for the selected projects from Open Call 1, and as to your individual project plan.
+After the evaluation and selection have ended (scheduled for April 2018) for the selected projects from Open Call 2, and as to your individual project plan.
 Your plan defines a start and an end-date for your project, in a time span of 6 months after the signature of the sub-grant agreement with the Agile IoT project – our aim is to have all project start latest in January 2018.

 Does Agile IoT define products that shall be developed?